 Seattle journalist Rachel Keller becomes intrigued with the mysterious circumstances surrounding the sudden death of her niece Katie.
 She learns how both Katie and Katie’s also now-deceased boyfriend are reputed to have watched a cursed videotape – after one watches the tape, they purportedly receive a telephone call telling them that they have seven days before they die.
 Investigating further, Rachel finds a copy of the videotape.
 She watches it and is spooked to receive such a phone call immediately after.
 She then begins to experience a series of supernatural occurrences.
 Within the seven days she has left, she tries to trace the images on the videotape and uncover a disturbing tragedy involving murder and suicide.

 The Japanese-made horror film Ring (1998) was an enormous hit throughout Asia.
 It inspired not only two sequels, The Spiral (1998) and Ring 2 (1999), a prequel Ring 0: Birthdays (2000) and a tv series Ring: The Final Chapter (1999), but also an unofficial South Korean remake Ring (1999).
 In America, such popular hits never go unnoticed and The Ring is the inevitable English-language Hollywood remake of Ring.
-The original Japanese films were followed a few years later by two further Japanese sequels Sadako 3D (2012) and Sadako 3D 2 (2013), followed by Sadako vs Kayako (2016), a crossover with the Ju-on/The Grudge series.
+The original Japanese films were followed a few years later by two further Japanese sequels Sadako 3D (2012) and Sadako 3D 2 (2013), followed by Sadako vs Kayako (2016), a crossover with the Ju-on/The Grudge series, and Sadako (2019).

 Ring 1998, for all its massive success, was a relatively crude film that had a novel idea and a couple of good shocks, which sat alongside some often cheap directorial effects and a messy plot explaining everything.
 The simple Hollywood polish that has been lavished on Ring 2002 evens much of that out.
 Furthermore, the script from Ehren Kruger does an eminently worthwhile job of padding out of the backstory to the events.